-- Data bases are seen as a technology issues—we need the right software to fulfill funder requirements, insure privacy, and track the flow of people through our programs to verification of outcomes.
-But we find that when groups get the data bases they have coveted, it may make no difference in how much they achieve for the people they serve.
+- Databases are seen as a technology issue—we need the right software to fulfill funder requirements, ensure privacy, and track the flow of people through our programs to verification of outcomes.
+But we find that when groups get the databases they have coveted, it may make no difference in how much they achieve for the people they serve.
 That requires data use.
-People need readiness and capability to use information to improve performance not just report it to funders and stakeholders.
+People need readiness and capability to use the information to improve performance not just report it to funders and stakeholders.

 In these and many other areas, I approach outcome guiding by always moving from what goes in to what comes out.

 Energy is a huge predictor of both organizational and personal achievement.
 It is the lifeblood of focus, drive, passion, and tenacity.
 Regretfully, many of the practices used in organizations (including job descriptions, budgeting, and strategic planning) seem to take out more energy than they put in.
 How sad!